 During the summer, Matt Krzan was in the cast of the revival of Joseph and the Amazing Technicolor Dreamcoat at London Palladium, and is currently playing the role of Rudolpho in the West End production of the Royal Shakespeare Company’s Matilda The Musical.
 With his extensive theatre career, Matt’s work has included touring internationally with Cats, being Understudy Buddy in Elf the Musical and performing in Priscilla Queen of the Desert, both in London and on the UK Tour.
-Matt appeared as a contestant on Series One of The Greatest Dancer with his drag group The Globe Girls, and as a choreographer, has worked on Cool Rider and Loserville in the West End.
+Matt appeared as a contestant on Series 1 of The Greatest Dancer with his drag group The Globe Girls, and as a choreographer, has worked on Cool Rider and Loserville in the West End.
 Answering our questions recently, Matt tells us about appearing on The Greatest Dancer, being in the revival of Joseph and playing Rudolpho in the Royal Shakespeare Company’s Matilda The Musical at the Cambridge Theatre.

 Are you able to tell us what Rudolpho is like to play in the Royal Shakespeare Company’s Matilda The Musical?